 Her daughter, Samantha, was holding up one of the village's many chickens.
 "I like it," she said.
 "It's soft, nice and has cool feathers."

 Jennifer Sacon brought her family along, including her 11-year-old daughter Alexandra and 9-year-old son Ely.
 "It's great to get everybody outside and connecting with the animals," she said.
-She remarked on how big some of the animals had gotten since her family saw the village's baby animal exhibit this past spring.

 The event also served as a kickoff for the federation's second annual pajama collection drive for the holiday season.
 It is collecting new pajamas to donate to the Massachusetts Department of Children and Families.